-See those translucent “tears of wine” meandering their way down the inside of your wine glass?
-Wine legs actually occur because of a neat phenomena, and it has nothing to do with how “thick,” “chunky” or sediment-packed a wine is.
+See those translucent “wine legs” or “wine tears” meandering their way down the inside of your wine glass?
+Wine legs actually occur because of a neat phenomenon, and it has nothing to do with how “thick,” “chunky” or sediment-packed a wine is.
 Separately, wine legs are not an indication of quality.

 What Causes Wine Legs?

 The main ingredients for those sexy legs are (drumroll…) alcohol, evaporation, water and surface tension.

 Tears along the inside of a wine glass are a manifestation of the Gibbs-Marangoni Effect.
 This effect, as it relates to wine, is the tendency for ethanol to evaporate from the wine where the surface fluid comes into contact with the inside surface of a wine glass.